 Indoor live entertainment will be allowed with a Special Event Permit in restaurants, indoor event venues and concert halls.

-Outdoor live music is permitted, as long as all attendees are from the same household and the venue follows guidelines from the state fire marshal.
+Outdoor live music is permitted, as long as the venue follows guidelines from the state fire marshal.
 Organizers must also first obtain a special event permit.
 See here for more information.

-What Types of Businesses Are Closed During Modified Phase One?
+What Types of Businesses Are Closed During Modified Phase Two?

 The following operations and activities remain closed or prohibited: